DanielSanchezverin/IA-JugsOfWaterSolved/README.md

 Possible actions.
 These would be the actions that we could execute on the water jugs:
-    Fill the 4 gallon jug
+    Fill the 4 gallon jug.
-    Fill the 3 gallon jug
+    Fill the 3 gallon jug.
-    Empty the 4 gallon jug
+    Empty the 4 gallon jug.
-    Empty the 3 gallon jug
+    Empty the 3 gallon jug.
-    Transfer from 4 gallon jug to 3 gallon jug Transfer from 3 gallon jug to 4 gallon jug
+    Transfer from 4 gallon jug to 3 gallon jug.
+    Transfer from 3 gallon jug to 4 gallon jug.

 This code can be improved by adding 2 inputs and putting them in the constants that are in the conditions.